 4. How does SAP plan to support GST migration?

-Globalization Services (GS), the localisation wing of SAP SE, is looking in detail at the GST impact on business processes.
+Globalisation Services (GS), the localisation wing of SAP SE, is analysing in detail the impact GST on business processes.
 SAP is expected to be ready with a GST patch, which can be deployed in the existing systems to facilitate transition of organisations to GST.
 The development of this patch is ongoing and the same likely to be released once the GST law is published.